byronwang93/Workout-Generator-Java/README.md

 In the context of a workout-simulator:

+- As a user, I want to be able to generate a workout plan based off of input preferences from the user
 - As a user, I want to be able to add an exercise to the potential workout options
 - As a user, I want to be able to remove an exercise from the potential workout options
 - As a user, I want to be able to change the intensity of a given workout option